markus-suchi/3D-DAT/README.md

 ```

 Follow the information and build instructions provided in the instant-DexNerf link above.
+We tested the depth generation with NVIDIA driver 510.47.03 and CUDA 11.6 using cmake 3.21.

 ## Folder structure and Config-Files:
 We give a brief example of a possible folder structure which can be handled by our tools, and use it to describe corresponding configuration files.